 An apprenticeship is a pathway to a lifelong career.
-You learn on-the-job, get paid and become qualified for your chosen trade.
+You learn on-the-job, get paid and get qualified as a tradie.

 Who should do an apprenticeship?

 Anyone can do an apprenticeship.
 You just need to be 16 years of age or older.
 If you’re already working and have built up skills, you can have those skills formally recognised through a qualification.

 To be considered for an apprenticeship, you have to:

 - Be a New Zealand citizen/resident or

-- be legally entitled to live and work in New Zealand
+- Be legally entitled to live and work in New Zealand for the duration of your training agreement period

 - Hold a current driver licence.